bscriver123/grouplang-secretary-bot/README.md

 5. The bot will transcribe the audio, summarize the content, and send the result back

 6. Users can tip using the inline button provided with the response

+## Asynchronous Execution

+The bot now supports asynchronous execution for improved performance.
+Key methods such as `transcribe_audio` in `services.py` and `send_message` in `utils/telegram_utils.py` have been updated to run asynchronously.
+This allows for concurrent processing of tasks, reducing overall waiting time and enhancing responsiveness.

+To integrate these changes into your workflow, you can use `asyncio.gather` to manage multiple asynchronous tasks effectively.
+This setup is particularly beneficial when handling multiple audio transcriptions or sending multiple messages simultaneously.

 ## Adding or Updating Dependencies